realwear/Developer-Examples/document-applet.md

 ---
-title: Document Applet Example
+title: Document Applet example
 ---

-## Document Viewer Intent
+## Document viewer intent

 The document viewer can be used by third party applications.
 These applications can launch the document viewer application directly, and pass in a document or image to view.
 In order to launch a document the application passes the location of the file they wish to open.
 This document must be saved locally on the device